 You are more than welcome to bring a DSLR camera provided you have a neck strap attached.
 We do ask our guests to have free mobility of their hands while on tour.
 You may bring your own bottle of water, but we do offer out guests a complimentary bottle of water after your tour is completed.

 Our season kicks off in March with Spring Break.
-Please remember to book a reservation one to two months in advance.
+Please remember to book a reservation one-to-two months in advance.
 We are happy to accommodate any changes to your reservation or cancel if needed.
-We just ask that changes or cancellations are made 24 hours advance to avoid penalties or fees.
+We just ask that changes or cancellations are made 24 hours in advance to avoid penalties or fees.

 A tour of Lower Antelope Canyon is an unforgettable experience and one of the best things to do in Arizona!
 Start planning your day trip to the canyon with Dixie’s Lower Antelope Tour Company!